4GeeksAcademy/alejandroNovellino-streamlit-fastapi/README.md

 **Prerequisites**

-Make sure you have Python 3.11+ installed on your.
-You will also need pip for installing the Python packages.
+Make sure to have Python 3.11+ installed.

 **Installation**